DanySK/course-laboratory-of-software-systems/slides/content/24-ddd-strategic-patterns/_index.md

 ---

-# Service-Oriented Architectures and Reactive DDD
+## Service-Oriented Architectures & Reactive DDD

 > ***Reactive programming** is a set of low‐level technical guidelines that lead to loosely-coupled software components*